martok/py-dnskey/README.md

         -p, --permissions     Print asterisk for keys with bad permissions --print-record        Output DNSKEY RR payload and DS record (for KSKs) in table --verify-ns [SERVER]  Query nameserver(s) for actually present keys.
 If no specific server given, query all NS set for each zone.
-        --resolver ADDR       Resolver to use instead of system default, or the special keyword "recurse" to switch to an internal recursive resolver
+        --resolver ADDR[,ADDR] Resolver to use instead of system default, or the special keyword "recurse" to switch to an internal recursive resolver.
+Can be combined and given multiple times, unless "recurse" is used.
         -4
         -6                    Prefer IPV4 or IPv6 for communcation with nameservers (default: IPv6)